Goose0x/Coursera_Capstone/REPORT.md

 <b>1.2 Problem </b><p>

 This poses a unique situation for California, adapt or lose business.
-The data collected will be the average cost of living for each location, income tax and other tax for each area. <p>
+The data collected will be the average cost of living for each location, income tax and other tax for each area.
 Average cost of labor, and business related incentives that make comparisons of the two states.
-The report will also discuss the crime rate statistics, environmental factors and attractions <p> to include local restaurants, housing areas, etc using FourSquare API data.<p>
+The report will also discuss the crime rate statistics, environmental factors and attractions to include local restaurants, housing areas, etc using FourSquare API data.<p>

 <b> 1.3 Interest </b><p>
 This information, compiled into a report would be beneficial for businesses looking to expand or move to alternative locations in order to maintain business in the United States and avoid high taxes, overcrowded cities, and look for suitable places their business and families can grow.
 The report features a breakdown of the categories with supported documentation amd statistical analysis through tables.<p>